sebastiendonadio/devopsmlops/chapters/08-chapter6.md

 1. Access -  control to decide who gets access to work on which features.

-1. Ownership - Identify feature ownership i.e. responsibility for maintaining and updating features.
+1. Ownership - identify feature ownership i.e. responsibility for maintaining and updating features.

 1. Regulatory Audit - check for bias/ethics and comply with compliance regulations to ensure that the developed features are not in violation.